Shakada26/carisurg-portfolio/README.md

 The tool predicts a patient's **Emergency Severity Index (ESI, 1–5)** from vitals and chief-complaint data captured at triage.
-It is decision-support, not automation: it surfaces an acuity recommendation for a clinician to confirm or override, and runs as a passive background layer *after* paper-to-EHR transcription — respecting the Caribbean ED workflow documented by De Freitas et al. (2020).
+It is decision-support, not automation: it surfaces an acuity recommendation for a clinician to confirm or override, and runs as a passive background layer *after* paper-to-EHR transcription, respecting the Caribbean ED workflow documented by De Freitas et al. (2020).

 ## 2. Clinical Context